DocArondor/ARender-Samples/ARender4Alfresco - transformation engine/arender-custom-content-transformer/README.md

 ### 1/ In *pom.xml*, setting the correspond ARender version

-By default, the version in this repository is set to 4.0.3-SNAPSHOT.
+By default, the version in this repository is set to **4.0.3-SNAPSHOT**.

 You can either build the jar using :

-    mvn -Darender.version=\<yourVersionHere\> -DskipTests clean install
+    mvn -Darender.version=<yourVersionHere> -DskipTests clean install
     (you want to skip tests unless you have an ARender installation running locally)

 Or alter the following property in the *pom.xml* file :